aws-samples/aws-refactoring-to-serverless/CONTRIBUTING.md

 ## Implementing code for existing pattern

-* Each contributor should implement and document one refactoring from Strawman Catalog.
+* Each contributor should implement and document one refactoring from the [Pattern Catalog](README.md#Refactoring-Patterns).
 * The implementation of the 'before' and 'after' examples can be in Python or Typescript
 * The 'after' example should use CDK
 * The documentation is in markdown